eove/orca/docs/workflow/offline_vault_ceremony.md

    The 👀`observer` will lend their computer to run the *ephemeral vault*.
 This machine must have a Linux x86_64 OS installed.\
    They must be sitting next to the 💻`operator`.
 Gets the validated ceremony workflow from the 💻`operator`, and validates that the ceremony is done *exactly* as documented.\
    Make sure that this computer has more than one USB port available:
    * one without adapter nor hub.
-This port will be used for the removable media during the whole ceremony.
+This port will be used for the O.R.CA stick during the whole ceremony.
    * one or more USB port that fits the USB format of the Yubikeys (USB-A, USB-C etc.).

 For the rest of the procedure below, you can consider references to 👥`team members` as a synonym for the group of the 3 roles above.